 “Pausing to ponder the nature and consequences of a burger bar in the center of Rome was how a major eating revolution began.
 Carlo Petrini, a prominent Italian journalist, was walking past a newly opened McDonald’s franchise when he stopped and said: If this is fast food, why not have Slow Food?
 In much the same way, I was thinking about the standards-based school curriculum, with its emphasis on regurgitated gobbets of knowledge, when I recognized the analogy with fast food.
 What we have created, with our tests and targets, is the fast school, driven by standardized products.
 So why not devise a Slow School, driven by an emphasis on how ideas are conceptualized, just as Slow Food is driven by how the innate qualities of ingredients can be realized?”
 This thought-provoking essay dives deeper into what a Slow School movement might look like.

-- 20 hours ago - Vote for Your Favorite Local Consignment Shop? - 0 Comment
+- 20 hours ago - Vote for Your Favorite Local Annual Event - 0 Comment

-- 2 days ago - Harford County Public Library Foundation Raises More Than $100,000 at Annual Gala - 0 Comment
+- 2 days ago - Harford County Retains Triple-A Bond Ratings - 0 Comment

 - 3 days ago - Harford County’s Tourism Funding Program Accepting Applications for FY 2019 - 0 Comment

 - 3 days ago - Harford County Earns 29th Consecutive Distinguished Budget Presentation Award from Government Finance Officers Association - 0 Comment